No, you can’t drink rubbing alcohol

 Is rubbing alcohol poisonous?

-Poison Control often receives calls about children who have swallowed rubbing alcohol.
-Because it has a strong, unpleasant taste, children usually don't drink much.
+While it's not uncommon for children to swallow rubbing alcohol, children usually don't drink much because of its strong, unpleasant taste.
 In general, swallowing a sip of rubbing alcohol leads to few symptoms.

 Someone who has intentionally swallowed rubbing alcohol can become drunk.
 Symptoms might include sedation, slurred speech, unsteadiness, and vomiting.
 Isopropyl alcohol is extremely irritating to the digestive tract, where it can cause vomiting, diarrhea, pain, and bleeding in the stomach and intestines.
 This can lead to dehydration, low blood pressure, shock, and coma.